 In this series of step-by-step tutorials, we show you how to troubleshoot and fix common WordPress errors.

-If you don’t want to back up your files manually, then hire a professional, or use WordPress backup plugins.
+If you don’t want to back up your data manually, then consider using professional support services, or use a backup plugin.

-- You can learn more about a great WordPress backup plugin that we recommend using to automate file and database backups here: Back Up, Duplicate And Protect Your WordPress Sites With Backup Creator Plugin For WordPress
+- You can learn more about a great WordPress backup plugin that can fully automate your backup process here: Back Up, Copy And Protect Your WordPress Web Sites With Backup Creator Plugin For WP

 - For professional WordPress help and technical support, see our WordPress Services Directory

 - How To Fix The WordPress ‘Are You Sure You Want To Do This?’
 Error

 How To Fix The WordPress ‘Are You Sure You Want To Do This?’
 Error

 (WordPress “Are you sure you want to do this?” error)

 One of the most common WordPress errors you will encounter is the ‘Are you sure you want to do this?’ error …